 XVR RM enables the user to transport a given unit (ambulance, police, fire) to a given location.
 The simulator will send out a unit transport request to SUMO.
 XVR RM will update the vehicle position of this this unit based on the update messages send from SUMO.

 XVR OS will receive update messages from SE-Star regarding the positions of simulated pedestrians in SE-Star.
-The simulator will visualize these pedestrians in the 3D environment, based on the information provided by SE-Star.(Lamb, 2015)(Barta, 2017)(Meresse, 2013)
+The simulator will visualize these pedestrians in the 3D environment, based on the information provided by SE-Star.

+Some application studies can be found in (Lamb, 2015), (Barta, 2017) and (Meresse, 2013).

 SUMO-Connector